 How is your product going to reach your backers?
-The cost of shipping, especially to an international market needs to be established and factored in to the campaign reward costs.
-Bulky or heavy items, those with customs implications, timeframes between overseas manufacture, receipt, packing and shipping, all of these have to be worked through long before your campaign launches.
+The cost of shipping, especially to an international market needs to be established and factored into the campaign reward costs.
+Bulky or heavy items, those with customs implications, timeframes between overseas manufacture, what happens if a pandemic shuts your suppliers down, receipt, packing and shipping, all of these have to be worked through long before your campaign launches.
 Again, plan for over, not undersupply, and how you can most cheaply and efficiently pack and send.
 Many campaigns fail here, and forward planning, risk management and factoring in contingencies can save a lot of expense, brand damage and stress.

 Crafting your story